cmboell/learning-journal/README.md

 ## 102-Learning journal

 **Hi, my name is Colby**
 I am currently in school for Computer languages.
-I live in Carroll, Ia Thanks for checking out my learning journal
+I live in Carroll, Ia.
+Thanks for checking out my learning journal
 - *Here is an example of a table of contents for a learning journal.*